kolenaIO/kolena/docs/metrics/geometry-matching.md

 [development kit doc](http://host.robots.ox.ac.uk/pascal/VOC/voc2010/devkit_doc_08-May-2010.pdf), IoU must **exceed** the IoU threshold to be considered as a valid match.

-??? info "Psuedocode: Pascal VOC Matching"
+??? info "Pseudocode: Pascal VOC Matching"

 	1. Loop through all images in your dataset;
 	2. Loop through all labels;